urbanvikingr/content/content/reference/functions/error-handling.md

       "code": 5002,
       "message": "Function execution error",
       "functionError": {
-        "error": {
         "code": 42,
         "message": "Invalid email!",
         "debugMessage": "We should add validation in the frontend as well!", "userFacingMessage": "Please supply a valid email address!"
-        }
       }
     }
   ]